RedHatInsights/yggdrasil/README.md

 }
 ```

 It then opens an HTTP request to the URL specified in `payload_url`.
-If `yggd`
-was started with the `--keyring` option, it attempts to perform GPG signature
-verification by downloading a detached ASCII-armored signature file from the
-URL `payload_url` + ".asc".
+It

-It unmarshals the HTTP response body into a `Work` message.
+unmarshals the HTTP response body into a `Work` message.

 ```protobuf
 // A Work message contains information about a work assignment.